denisacostaq/StyleCode/index.md

 ~~~
 </div>

-- Do not declare anything in namespace std, including forward declarations of standard library classes.
-Declaring entities in namespace std is undefined behavior, i.e., not portable.
+- Do not declare anything in `namespace std`, including forward declarations of standard library classes.
+Declaring entities in `namespace std` is undefined behavior, i.e., not portable.
 To declare entities from the standard library, include the appropriate header file.

 - You may not use a using-directive to make all names from a namespace available.